 Yvonne Senouf has more than thirty years of experience in the art world, working as a cultural manager for the public and private sector in the fields of production, development and communication.
 Her clients include Christies’, The Studio Museum in Harlem, MoMA, The McKee Gallery, National Gallery of Art Venezuela and others.
 In 1995, she founded Clinica Aesthetica, an experimental multidisciplinary space dedicated to the production of cultural projects.
 She produced more than twenty international projects such as ADOLESCENCE, a series of video and sound installations by French artist, Ange Leccia, screened throughout New York City in both a mobile exhibit, and a show of his latest work at Clinica Aesthetica and the World Financial Centre.
 In 2009, Yvonne co-founded MELD, an interactive global art platform and collaborative catalyst to commission, produce and present ground-breaking art work, to cultivate social change by inviting exceptional artists and innovative thinkers.
 Projects include actions in situ, as well as travelling conceptual multimedia installations.
 A great part of her time is dedicated to research in the fields of climate change and culture, building precious relationships with prominent visual and performing artists, as well as experts in all the fields of science, including economics, politics, policy makers and sociology.
 Yvonne is currently based in Spain working as a freelance producer and consultant as well as directing MELD.

-This exhibition is made possible by the Zellerbach Family Foundation and the City of Oakland’s Cultural Funding Program.
+This exhibition is made possible by The Zellerbach Family Foundation and The Fleishhacker Foundation.